-- Preparation of environmental and other documents for needed clearances prior to draw-down of any funds - Market and outreach to potential applicants (includes notification of funding to waiting list applicants) - Preparation of interested contractors list (includes Builders Exchange) - Coordination of servicing agreements with escrow and title companies; - Application intake, packaging, and processing; - Credit, income, and employment verifications; - Submission of staff recommendations to Loan Review Committee - Escrow set-up - Initial inspection - Work write-ups - Submission to property owner for three contractors bids (may be waived by homeowner upon written request with explanation) - Construction monitoring inspections must be done at any draw-down request to confirm work has been completed and in satisfactory condition - Assurance in writing from contractor that necessary permits have been obtained - Approval of contractor selection - Contractor payment authorization - Contract agreement between owner/contractor - Change order review/process - Prepare and obtain signatures on all necessary forms, including lending notices, loan agreements, contractor agreements, rehabilitation assistance agreements, etc. - Close-out of loans - Preparation of progress, performance, and financial reports to CDBG program - Coordination of owner-builder activity - Approval or denial of loan applications by the Loan Review Committee - Maintenance of program administrative files for each loan for the life of the loan - Annual monitoring of homeowner eligibility and insurance - Loan servicing, including delinquencies and foreclosures - Administration of program income accounts, including the re-lending of program income for eligible activities - Coordination of program audits by State
+- Preparation of environmental and other documents for needed clearances prior to draw-down of any funds - Market and outreach to potential applicants (includes notification of funding to waiting list applicants) - Preparation of interested contractors list (includes Builders Exchange) - Coordination of servicing agreements with escrow and title companies; - Application intake Intake, packaging, and processing of applications; - Verification of cCredit, income, and employment-verifications; - Submission of staff recommendations to Loan Review Committee - Approval or denial of loan applications by the Loan Review Committee - Escrow Set-up of Escrow - Performance of iInitial inspection - Preparation of wWork write-ups - Submission to property owner offer three (3) contractors bids (may be waived by homeowner upon written request with explanation) - Approval of contractor selection - Preparation of contract agreement between owner and contractor - Monitoring of Construction monitoring inspections must be done at any draw-down request to confirm Prepare and obtain signatures on all necessary forms, including lending notices, loan agreements, contractor agreements, rehabilitation assistance agreements, etc.work has been completed and in satisfactory condition - Assurance in writing from contractor that necessary permits have been obtained - \ Assurance in writing from contractor that necessary permits have been obtained - Approval of contractor selection - Monitoring of Construction inspections must be done at any draw-down request to confirm work has been completed and in satisfactory condition - Coordination of owner-builder activity - Authorization of cContractor payments authorization - Preparation of cContract agreement between owner/contractor - Review and /pProcessing of cChange orders review/process - \ Prepare and obtain signatures on all necessary forms, including lending notices, loan agreements, contractor agreements, rehabilitation assistance agreements, etc. - Close-out of loans - Preparation of progress, performance, and financial reports to CDBG -program - Coordination of owner-builder activity - Approval or denial of loan applications by the Loan Review Committee - Maintenance of program administrative files for each loan for the life of the loan - Annual monitoring of homeowner-occupancy eligibility and insurance - Loan-Sservicing of loans, including delinquencies and foreclosures - Administration of program income accounts, including the re-lending of program income for eligible activities - Coordination of program audits by State

 Inspection and Contractor Selection.
-If the household is found to be eligible using the criteria of the jurisdiction, an inspection of the dwelling will be made by an inspector of the Department of Human Services.
+If the household is found to be eligible using the criteria of the jurisdiction, an inspection of the dwelling will be made by an inspector of the Department of Human Services County of El Dorado.
 The findings from the initial inspection will be used to develop a work write-up, which includes a detailed description of the repair work needed or the type of allowable replacement cost estimate.
-Upon completion of the work write-up, the inspector will review the scope of repairs with the owner, who may then request modifications to the work write-up, provided that all work is completed in compliance with program guidelines.
-The County may require applicants to obtain up to three bids to be included with the Loan Review Committee's file prior to its decision on a loan application.
+Upon completion of the work write-up, the inspector will review the scope of repairs with the owner, who may then request modifications to the work write-up, provided that all work is completed in compliance with Pprogram guidelines.
+The County may require applicants to obtain up to three (3) bids to be included with the Loan Review Committee's file prior to its decision on a loan application.

 The County will develop a list of contractors who are interested in the program, and will submit contractor's names and license numbers to HCD to verify that licenses are current and in good-standing and that the contractors are not on the state/federal list of debarred or suspended contractors.
-The list of interested contractors considered eligible to participate in the program will be provided to the owner.
+The list of interested contractors considered eligible to participate in the Pprogram will be provided to the owner.

-Bid packages will be prepared by the County Department of Human Services/inspector and provided to the homeowners.
+Bid packages will be prepared by the County Department of Human Services of El Dorado/\inspector\and provided to the homeowners.
 The owner will be given a copy of the list of interested contractors, but will not be limited to that list in the solicitation of bids.